Nicola2309/MS1/README.md

 #### Regular Customers Comments

-- Every time I come to Bolsena for a Summer walk I stop at Bar Oasi, its excellent icecream and the prices of beverage and food, definetly below average, make it my choice every time.
-Absolutely recommended.
+- I often come to Bolsena and have a walk on its beautiful lakefront.
+I always stop at Bar Oasi, I find the icecream and drinks just amazing here.
+And now, I can order what I want directly from its website!

-- Do not miss the opportunity to have an excellent icecream made with passion and care by David, on the lakefront of Bolsena!
+- I needed a special birthday cake for my daughter.
+Since I can always rely on Bar Oasi, I contacted them through the website to ask for a personalized cake for her, it was as beautiful as delicious!

+#### Tablet User

+- I browse the web with my iPad, I liked that this website is well proportioned and that i could access the Menu's through a pdf links, which i could download and keep with me.

 ### Design Process